Azure/iotedge-lorawan-starterkit/docs/adr/010_device_request_queue.md

 ## Context

-LoRa devices, which can reach multiple LNS, pose an interesting challenge for Edge Hub since Edge Hub wasn't designed for devices competing for gateways.
+LoRa devices, which can reach multiple LNSs, pose an interesting challenge for Edge Hub since Edge Hub wasn't designed for devices competing for gateways.
 When a device connection is made to IoT Hub, Edge Hub continues to maintain that connection in the open state (for network resiliency) until explicitly closed.
 Moreover, IoT Hub allows maintining only a single connection per device.
-When another is opened, the existing one closed.
-If a device can reach multiple LNS then Edge Hub and IoT Hub begin an aggressive ping-pong of connections being opened and closed.
+When another is opened, the existing one is closed.
+If a device can reach multiple LNSs then Edge Hub and IoT Hub begin an aggressive ping-pong of connections being opened and closed.
 In other words, as each LNS or Edge Hub tries to open a connection for the same device, IoT Hub closes the connection for the other.
 But then the other tries to re-open the connection and the